You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Lipitor (Atorvastatin)

-Lipitor is a statin medication used to lower cholesterol levels in the blood.
-It works by inhibiting the production of cholesterol in the liver, which helps to reduce the amount of low-density lipoprotein (LDL) or "bad" cholesterol in the blood.
-Lipitor is often prescribed to patients with high cholesterol, heart disease, or those at risk of developing these conditions.
+Lipitor is a statin medication used to treat high cholesterol levels.
+It works by reducing the production of cholesterol in the liver, which helps to lower the levels of low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, in the blood.
+Lipitor is often prescribed to patients who have high cholesterol, heart disease, or who are at risk of developing these conditions.

 ACE Inhibitors